 Milan began to develop into a cultural center during the Renaissance period, when European culture was born as a whole.
 The rulers of the city began to encourage culture, art and sculpture in the city.
 Gradually Milan began to attract artists such as Leonardo da Vinci, who was born and worked in Vinci, Tuscany, but moved to Milan for several years.

 At the beginning of the 19th century, Napoleon and the French army conquered the city.
-Half a century later, in the era of the "Spring of Nations", national spirit was storming Europe, Milan became one of the centers of nationalism in Italy.
-The struggle Italian independence was concentrated in Milan.
+Half a century later, in the era of the "Spring of Nations", the national spirit was storming Europe, Milan became one of the centers of nationalism in Italy.
+The struggle of Italian independence was concentrated in Milan.
 Like many occupied countries, which were struggling at the time and demanded independence, in 1859 Italy won Milan back.

 During World War II, when Italy was led by dictator Mussolini, became an ally of Hitler and Nazi Germany, Milan suffered heavy bombardments, mainly because it was one of the most important cities for the Italian industry.
-Many of the city's most important and historic buildings were destroyed by bombardments, about one third of all the city's buildings.
+Many of the city's most important and historic buildings were destroyed by bombardments, about one-third of all the city's buildings.
 After the defeat in the war, Milan needed a complex and long rehabilitation time that gradually restored its traditional status as a leading industrial and financial center in Italy.

 In the Penny Market chain, spread throughout Italy, prices are cheap.
 Even the supermarket chain commonly used, Coop, prices are not too expensive.